Topics

 This is the third in the Transit Workforce Center’s webinar series on strategic workforce development planning in transit.
 Labor and management leaders from across the country discussed the impact of mentorship programs in their agencies.

 Mentor programs provide a powerful and effective tool for workforce development and retention.
-For maintenance occupations, mentors deliver hands-on training support, putting skills in diverse workplace contexts beyond the classroom.
+For maintenance occupations, mentors deliver hands-on training support, putting skills in workplace contexts beyond the classroom.
 For bus operators, mentors provide guidance that addresses real world situations, building and expanding on basic training and creating ongoing support for each new operator.
 In every transit agency across all occupations, seasoned employees have stores of knowledge waiting to be shared.
 Without mentorship, this knowledge can be lost when workers retire or move on.
 A well-structured mentorship program, designed in partnership with the workers, ensure this expertise is passed on.
 Strong mentorship programs also provide mentors with leadership opportunities and mentees with the skills and confidence they need to succeed, increasing expertise and morale throughout the organization.

 Linked below are a video recording of the webinar, the associated slides, and a webpage where all past TWC webinars are available.